-No matter what you cook while camping, it adds something extra to the food, and it always tastes better than cooking at home in a kitchen.
+No matter what you cook while camping, there’s something special that happens.
+It always tastes better than what you cook at home.

-If you’re backpacking, hiking, at a campsite, or need to make a meal outside your car or van, a propane gas stove can be incredibly useful and versatile.
+If you’re backpacking, hiking, at a campsite, or need to make a meal outside your car or van, propane gas stoves are incredibly useful and versatile.

 Related Product: Easily see how much propane is left in the tank by adding a GasOne Propane Tank Gauge Pressure Meter (click to view on Amazon)

-They come in lots of different sizes, are very easy to use, often pack down to become extremely portable, and propane gas is safe to cook with so you don’t have to worry a lot about food safety or needing electricity.
+They come in lots of sizes, are very easy to use, can be extremely portable, and propane gas is safe for cooking.

 My wife and I use our portable propane camping stove outside our RV when the weather allows.